sesteva/react-polymer-angular/README.md

 ### Acceptance criteria
 - “As a User, Given the comment was posted less than 59 seconds ago, When the comment is displayed in the list, Then I want to always see “1 minute ago”
 - “As a User, Given the comment was posted more than 59 seconds ago but less than 59 minutes ago, When the comment is displayed in the list, Then I want to see the amount of minutes elapsed, for example “39 minutes ago” or "25 minutes ago" etc...
-- “As a User, Given the comment was posted less than 59 minutes ago, When the comment is displayed in the list, Then I want to always see “1 hour ago”
-- “As a User, Given the comment was posted more than 59 minutes ago but less than 23 minutes and 59 mins ago, When the comment is displayed in the list, Then I want to see the amount hours elapsed, for example “4 hours ago” or "12 hours ago" etc...
+- “As a User, Given the comment was posted more than 59 minutes ago but less than 23 hours and 59 mins ago, When the comment is displayed in the list, Then I want to see the amount hours elapsed, for example “4 hours ago” or "12 hours ago" etc...
-- “As a User, Given the comment was posted less than 23 hours and 59 mins ago, When the comment is displayed in the list, Then I want to always see “1 day ago”
 - “As a User, Given the comment was posted more than 1 day  ago, When the comment is displayed in the list, Then I want to see how many days have elapsed, for example “4 days ago” or "6 days ago"

 ### Requirements